 The Director of Graduate Studies chairs the Graduate Advisors Committee (GAC), which is appointed yearly by the Department Chair to administer the graduate program.
-Collectively, the GAC assist and advise in graduate matters, making recommendations to the Department concerning the graduate program.
-Members of GAC coordinate and sit in 3rd semester exams.
-They also coordinate the faculty members to administer language translation exams.
+Collectively, the GAC considers student petitions, reviews students for continuation in the program, and makes recommendations to the Department concerning the graduate program.
+After the first year, students are expected to consult with the faculty in their field for advice.